Analytics Insights for Google Analytics (AIWP) is a free, featured plugin that brings Google Analytics reports into your WordPress site.

 To authorize the plugin go to Analytics Insights -> General Settings and press the button called Authorize Plugin.

 When needed, you can use your own Google Analytics API Project to authorize the plugin.
 This is suitable for web developers, for websites generating a huge amount of API requests (huge websites/huge networks), or for education purposes.
 To use your own API Project, select enable developer mode in Analytics Insights -> General Settings.
 Using your own Google Analytics API Project has nothing to do with the amount of Properties / Views you have defined in your Google Analytics account.
 Webmasters managing multiple websites from a single Google Analytics account should use the Hide Now option.
 You’ll find more details about that option below.

 After completing the authorization process, the page reloads and a set of new options will be available.
-At this point, you can select the preferred View from a Properties / Views list.
-If you have multiple Properties or Views defined in your Google Analytics account, the plugin will retrieve all of them and you’ll be able to select a default one.
+At this point, you can select the preferred properties from a Properties list.
+If you have multiple Properties defined in your Google Analytics account, the plugin will retrieve all of them and you’ll be able to select the default ones.

-After selecting a default Property with a View you can opt to hide all other Properties / Views using the Lock Selection button.
-This feature is useful when you are authorizing the plugin using a Google Analytics account with multiple Properties / Views defined and you don’t want other Admins to be able to see them.
+After selecting the default Property you can opt to hide all other Properties using the Lock Selection button.
+This feature is useful when you are authorizing the plugin using a Google Analytics account with multiple Properties defined and you don’t want other Admins to be able to see them.
 To unhide them you’ll have to clear the authorization and authorize again.

 Using the Theme Color option, you can pick a favorite color for Analytics Insights.
 This color and some variations will be used to render the aria chart, the geo map chart and the pie chart.
 This option will also affect the color of your frontend widget.

 Okay, you’ve completed the authorization process and selected a default color for your theme, now it’s time to make some extra settings like Backend, Frontend and Tracking Code.
 To access the plugin’s options, select Analytics Insights from your main menu.